lottie/lottie-spec/docs/specs/helpers.md

 Transforms the parent's coordinate system.

-When calculating a transform matrix, properties SHOULD be applied as follows:
+When calculating the final transform, properties MUST be applied as follows:

 1. Translate by $-a$
 1. Scale by $\frac{s}{100}$